Where to see Diego Rivera’s Murals in Mexico City

 Catharsis by Jose Clemente Orozco.
 This painting is an overall critique of society, portraying general anarchy and social decay.

-Ok, I titled it how to see Diego Rivera and got carried away by all of his colleagues in Bellas Artes.
-Back on track with Rivera, one of his most iconic works is in the National Palace on the Zocalo.
+Ok, I titled it how to see Where to see Diego Rivera in Mexico City and got carried away by all of his colleagues in Bellas Artes.
+Back we’re back on track with Rivera at The National Palace, one of his most iconic works is here just off the Zocalo.
 The sheer size of the stairwell mural here will make you feel small as you stare up from below.
+Consider this great tour that will show you all the hidden secrets of Mexico City, including the National Palace.

 Located in the Alameda Park